 Direct deep linking with SRNs

-Therefore, if there's a need for the direct deep linking data within the app, the app owner needs to use the SRN's methods to get it upon app launch.
+onAppOpenAttribution method isn't called when a user device performs deep linking from an SRN.
+As such, if there's a need for direct deep linking data within the app, this needs to be done using SRN methods to get it upon app launch.

 Deferred deep linking with SRNs

 In contrast, deferred deep linking with SRNs is possible.

 AppsFlyer always receives the conversion data and makes it available to the app on the first launch.